 All members of governing boards are encouraged to send their questions on their role or on the operation of governing boards to Mario Barrette, Director of Community Services, via email: email@example.com.
 The resource team will gladly provide assistance or advice on any governing board matter.

-As a service to governing boards, we've extracted the following page from the current edition of the GB resource manual:
+As a service to governing boards, please click on the link below for the GB calendar:

 Governing board operating rules specified by the Education Act